Time Encoding of Finite-Rate-of-Innovation Signals: Abstract

 \section{Abstract}

 Time-encoding of continuous-time signals is an alternative sampling paradigm to conventional methods such as Shannon's sampling.
-In time-encoding, the signal is encoded using a sequence of time instants where an {\it \bfseries event} occurs, and hence fall under {\it \bfseries event-driven sampling} methods.
-Time-encoding can be designed agnostic to the global clock of the sampling hardware, which makes sampling asynchronous.
-Moreover, the encoding is sparse.
-This makes time-encoding energy efficient.
+In a time-encoding scheme, the signal is encoded using a sequence of time instants corresponding to an {\it \bfseries event}, and hence falls under {\it \bfseries event-driven sampling}.
+Time-encoding can be designed agnostic to the global clock of the sampling hardware, which makes the sampling asynchronous.
+Moreover, the encoding is sparse, which makes time-encoding energy efficient.
 However, the signal representation is nonstandard and in general, nonuniform.
 In this paper, we consider time-encoding of finite-rate-of-innovation signals, and in particular, periodic signals composed of weighted and time-shifted versions of a known pulse.
 We consider encoding using both crossing-time-encoding machine (C-TEM) and integrate-and-fire time-encoding machine (IF-TEM).
-We analyze how time-encoding manifests in the Fourier domain and arrive at the familiar {\it \bfseries sum-of-sinusoids} structure of the Fourier coefficients that can be obtained starting from the time-encoded measurements via a suitable linear transformation.
+By analyzing how time-encoding manifests in the Fourier domain, we arrive at the familiar {\it \bfseries sum-of-sinusoids} structure of the Fourier coefficients by means of a suitable linear transformation of the time-encoded measurements.
 Thereafter, standard FRI techniques become applicable.
-Further, we extend the theory to multichannel time-encoding such that each channel operates with a lower sampling requirement.
+Further, we extend the theory to multichannel time-encoding such that each channel operates at a lower sampling requirement.
 We also study the effect of measurement noise, where the temporal measurements are perturbed by additive noise.
 To combat the effect of noise, we propose a robust optimization framework to simultaneously denoise the Fourier coefficients and estimate the annihilating filter accurately.
-We provide sufficient conditions for time-encoding and perfect reconstruction using C-TEM and IF-TEM, and furnish extensive simulations to substantiate our findings.
+We provide sufficient conditions for time-encoding and perfect reconstruction using C-TEM and IF-TEM, and provide simulation results to substantiate our findings.

 }

 \IEEEdisplaynontitleabstractindextext